Don't Explain (DVD)

 Don’t Explain is the title of the second DVD by the Umbilical Brothers, the first being SpeedMouse.
 It is a recording of the stage show of the same name and was released in November 2007.
-The show, which was filmed at the Athenaeum Theatre in Melbourne, was nominated for the 2008 ARIA Award for Best Comedy Release.
+The show which was filmed at the Athenaeum Theatre in Melbourne and was nominated for the 2008 ARIA Award for Best Comedy Release.

-The show itself (rather than the DVD) was positively reviewed in the Adelaide Theatre Guide (June 2008) and Time Out (October 2012).
+The show itself (rather than the DVD) received positive reviews in the Adelaide Theatre Guide (June 2008) and Time Out (October 2012).

 Plot

 Don’t Explain is a selection of skits that contain no overall plot; the title references this.
-There are however, recurring themes throughout the show, one of which is an attempt by Dave to get the hand-held microphone off Shane; this leads to the climax in which they both have microphones.
+There are, however, recurring themes throughout the show, one of which is an attempt by Dave to get the hand-held microphone off Shane; this leads to the climax in which they both have microphones.
 Another is the performance of visual comedy from Europe by Hans And Klaus.